Is it true that men are more adversely affected by COVID-19?

 Results showed these patients saw their levels drop by a third, on average, from 458 anagrams per deciliter (ng/dl) to 315 ng/dl.

-A healthy level of testosterone is usually considered to be above 300 ng/dl.
+A healthy testosterone level is usually considered to be above 300 ng/dl.

 "We found Hypogonadism – a condition in which the body doesn't produce enough testosterone – in 51.1 per cent of the male patients," Cayan said"

-“The patients who died had significantly lower mean total testosterone than the patients who were alive.
+“The patients who died had significantly lower mean total testosterone than those who were alive.
 However, even 65.2 per cent of the 46 asymptomatic male patients had a loss of libido.
-In our study, the mean total testosterone decreased, as the severity of the Covid-19 increased” Cayan added.
+In our study, the mean total testosterone decreased as the severity of the Covid-19 increased” Cayan added.

 Even among men who showed no symptoms of the virus, two-thirds reported having a lowered sex drive, which is a sure sign of low testosterone.

-As well as being essential in the development of sex organs and muscle growth, testosterone also helps regulate the immune responses, including fighting viral infections.
+As well as being essential in developing sex organs and muscle growth, testosterone also helps regulate immune responses, including fighting viral infections.

 Low levels of the hormone have been linked to an increased risk of dying from the flu, as well as inflammation, heart disease, fatigue, muscle weakness, joint aches and pains, and high blood pressure.